-LRBS takes the academic education of its students very seriously.
-It believes an artist is an educated and rounded individual.
-Furthermore, a young person should be well prepared for life in an increasingly competitive world.
-As many choices as possible must be available to each student in the future, which may not be the case without academic qualifications; academic work is therefore compulsory at LRBS.
+LRBS takes the academic education of its students very seriously because it wants its students to be educated artists with a broad cultural base.
+Furthermore, a young person should be well prepared for life in an increasingly competitive world and as many choices as possible must be available to each student in the future, which may not be the case without academic qualifications.
+Academic work is therefore compulsory at LRBS.

 A Levels and GCSEs

 The following subjects are currently offered at A level: English Language, English Literature, Russian (including Ab Initio), French, German, Spanish, Maths, Biology, Physics, History, RS, Philosophy, and Art.

 Each student must take a minimum of two A level subjects, but most sit three.
 Lessons take place in small tutorial groups which offer the student opportunity for personal engagement and study at a very high level.

 GCSE courses are also available for a very limited number of students.